The Research Behind AEII

 A Focus on Professional Development

-AEII works with education leadership to identify professional development needs so teachers have the training and resources they need to thrive.
+AEII works with teachers to identify their professional development needs so they can have the training and resources they need to thrive.

 There is no shortage of evidence that high-quality, targeted professional development experiences for teachers can improve classroom interactions, including the ways that teachers encourage children’s thinking, provide feedback, and develop children’s growing language skills.

 But, it’s not just about children’s experiences.
 We know that when teachers have the resources, knowledge, and training they need, they’re more likely to excel at their work, feel connected to their students, and be motivated to stay in the field.
-See how AEII works to help preschool programs provide teachers with the training and resources they need to thrive!
+See how AEII works to provide birth-to-five teachers with the training and resources they need to thrive!

-When we make an investment in Virginia’s early childhood classrooms – in our teachers, our children, and our curriculum – everyone benefits.
+When we make an investment in Virginia’s early childhood classrooms – in our teachers and our children – everyone benefits.